equinor/semeio/README.md

 how to run workflows and forward model jobs, and build the [ERT](https://github.com/equinor/ert) documentation to get documentation for the workflows and forward model jobs.

-## Run tests
+# Run tests

+Tests in **semeio** can be run with `tox` or `pytest`.

+## Running test suit with [tox](https://tox.readthedocs.io/en/latest/)
-[tox](https://tox.readthedocs.io/en/latest/) is used as the test facilitator, to run the full test suite:
+To run the full test suite use:
 ```sh
 pip install tox
 tox
 ```

-or to run it for a particular Python version (in this case Python 3.10):
+To run test suit for a particular Python version (in this case Python 3.10) use:

 ```sh
 pip install tox
 tox -e py310
 ```

-or to run it for a the current Python version:
+To run test suit for a the current Python version:

 ```sh
 pip install tox
 tox -e py
 ```

-[pytest](https://docs.pytest.org/en/latest/) is used as the test runner, so for quicker iteration it is possible to run:
+## Running test suit with [pytest](https://docs.pytest.org/en/latest/)

 ```sh
 pytest
 ```

-this requires that test-dependencies are installed:
+This requires that test-dependencies are installed:

 ```sh
 # Install test requirements
 pip install "semeio[test]"
 ```

+## Style requirmenets
 [pre-commit](https://pre-commit.com/) is used to comply with the formatting standards.
 The complete formatting tests can be run with: